Gattocrucco/misccpp/README.md

 * `NDIndex.hpp`: something like Numpy's `ndindex`, iterates over all combinations of indices.

 * `tuple_iterator.hpp`: given an iterator of e.g. `std::tuple`, iterates over a fixed component of the tuples.

-* `uncertainties/ureal.hpp`, etc.: first-order uncertainty propagation, more or less a port of the python package [uncertainties](https://github.com/lebigot/uncertainties) (see also [gvar](https://github.com/gplepage/gvar)).